-Physiotherapy Oakvile Guidelines For Back Pain
+Physiotherapy Oakville Guidelines For Severe Back Pain

 Our team of Physiotherapists recommend the rescue position if you are in severe acute pain!

 Hi, Dr. Steve Knighton here from Glen Abbey Physiotherapy here in Oakville.
 Thank you for joining us again for another healthy living tip from our Live Pain Free series.
 In today’s health tip we are going to talk about how to use the rescue position for relief of back pain.
 If you are suffering from severe low back pain, grab your phone, call the Oakville Physiotherapy Clinic, get and ice back and get into the position recommended below.

 What we are looking at today is a person who injured their back.
 What they can do at home and what they can do to help them out before they come see a medical professional or if they even need to.
 Here is a tip of a simple stretch they can do to help reduce the pain before they come to see us at the office.
 If you have pulled your back doing any thing at all and have back pain, this is a great thing to do first.

-We call this the rescue position:
+Physiotherapy Oakville: We call this the rescue position:

 1. First you want to lie on a hard surface like the floor with your feet up on a couch or chair.
 You can move your bum a little closer or further away from the couch to make sure you have a 90 degree angle behind your knees.
 This will give a little bit of relaxation to the back muscle, especially if it’s in a lot of pain.
 More stretches for stretches for back pain can be found HERE.